YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **LC_ALL** is a standard system environment variable used to select a locale with UTF-8 support.
 LC_ALL is an alternative to LC_TYPE, which overrides LC_TYPE and has a more pervasive effect on other aspects of the environment beyond YottaDB.

-**LD_LIBRARY_PATH** (LIBPATH on AIX) is a standard system environment variable used to modify the default library search path.
+**LD_LIBRARY_PATH** is a standard system environment variable used to modify the default library search path.
 Use this extension when YottaDB relies on custom compiled libraries that do not reside in the default library search path.
 For example ICU, GPG, OpenSSL and/or zlib libraries.

 **TZ** is a standard system environment variable that specifies the timezone to be used by a YottaDB process, if they are not to use the default system timezone.
 YottaDB uses the system clock for journal time stamps on the assumption it reflects UTC time.